playerconnect/WSDSL/README.md

 # Web Service DSL

-WSDSL is a simple DSL allowind developers to simply describe and document their web APIS.
+WSDSL is a simple DSL allowing developers to describe and document their web APIs.
 For instance:

     describe_service "hello_world" do |service|
       service.formats    :xml
       service.http_verb  :get
       service.disable_auth # on by default

       service.param.string  :name, :default => 'World'